honusz/Tonalite/README.md

 Build channelman and create the PyInstaller release executable by running the command `build.bat`

 If you have [UPX](https://upx.github.io/) installed, the output will be much faster and smaller.
+Please note that it is currently disabled due to a Windows build bug.

 ## Feature Set